-Conversions on images from RGB to CMYK are best done using software such as Photoshop and you should do this before sending your fi le to us.
-If you don't perform the conversion yourself, our process will apply an industry standard profi le RGB to CMYK conversion meaning that colours may not print as expected.
-What you see on your screen may be different to your printed product.
+Conversions on images from RGB to CMYK are best done using software such as Photoshop and you should do this before sending your file to us.
+If you don't perform the conversion yourself, our process will apply an industry standard profile RGB to CMYK conversion meaning that colours may not print as expected.